mattpdipietro/about-me/docs/README.md

 **My default coping mechanism is sarcasm and humor.** I'd much rather laugh in the face of impending doom than cry about it.

 **I am an introvert** and that means that prolonged exposure to humans is exhausting for me.
-More specifically I am a textbook [INTJ](https://www.16personalities.com/intjs-at-work).
+More specifically I am a textbook INTJ [^2].

 **When I ask you to do something that feels poorly defined** just ask me for both clarification and a call on importance.
 I might still be brainstorming.
 These questions can save everyone a lot of time.

 **Ask assertive versus tell assertive.** When you need to ask me to do something, just ask me.
 I respond incredibly well to ask assertiveness (“Matt, can you help with X?”).
 I respond poorly to being told what to do (“Matt, do X.”).
 "Because I said so" is not a valid explanation.

 **I can be hyperbolic** but it’s almost always because I am excited about the topic.
-I also swear ~~occasionally~~regularly.
+I also swear ~~occasionally~~ regularly.
 Sorry.

+## Personal life

+I have a life outside of work, and I expect that you do as well.
+My personal life will always take precedence over work, and I believe yours should also.
+While I don't expect you to share all of the details of what you have going on, I hope to learn more about who you are outside of work to better understand who you are at work.

+**Nothing is more important than my family** I'm married with one daughter.
+My wife's name is Maggie and my daughter's name is Luna.
+The best parts of my day are the little moments I get to walk upstairs and spend with them.
+They are the reason I do what I do.

+**I am a cat-person** I don't just prefer cats over dogs--I'm very much like a cat.
+I have two exotic short hairs (smush face) named R2D2 and Fizzgig.
+I long to see a large cat in the wild.
+My patronus is a snow leopard.
+Dogs are man's best friends because cats know better.

+**I like all the nerdy stuff** Everyone's a nerd about something.
+I love all the typical things (comic books, cartoons, video games, sports, tv, movies, etc.), but my biggest nerd passion is D&D and other TTRPGs--I listen to way too many real-play podcasts.
+I'm enthralled by the collaborative creativity of community story telling.

+## Disclaimer
 **This document is a [living breathing thing](https://github.com/MatthewDiPietroTR/MatthewDiPietroTR/edit/main/docs/README.md)** and likely incomplete.
 It's new, and I plan to update it frequently.
 I'd love your feedback.

 [^1]: There are two exceptions to this rule.
 1) I've been told I have to tell you how to do it and I've lost that argument or 2) the team has not taken responsibility for determining a course of action in a timely, efficient manner.
 In case of the second scenario, feel free to propose an alternative approach provided the outcomes are the same.
+[^2]: Though not an exact science, I think Meyers-Briggs and other similar personality tests are a good way to gain insights into the baseline behaviors and personalities of individuals.
+In my case, the [INTJ](https://www.16personalities.com/intj-personality) profile provided at 16personalities.com reads like a high-level biography as humorously confirmed by both my mother and my wife.